schtschenok/tyoma.io/_posts/2021-02-15-python-for-game-audio-my-toolkit.md

 title: "Python for Game Audio: My Toolkit"
 slug: python-for-game-audio-toolkit
 date: 2021-02-15
+description: In this post, I share the Python toolkit I use to create various tools for game audio implementation.
 ---

 In this post, I share the Python toolkit I use to create various tools for game audio implementation.